TeXlyre/texlyre.github.io/docs/getting-started/first-steps.md

 ## Next Steps

-With your first project created and the interface understood, you're ready to start writing LaTeX content.
+With your first project created and the interface understood, you're ready to start writing LaTeX or Typst content.
 The [Quick Start Guide](./quick-start-guide) walks through creating a complete document from start to finish, including compilation and sharing with collaborators.